DotaPie/cat-monitoring/README.md

 ## Allow google API on your account and generate credentials.json:
 - just watch and follow https://www.youtube.com/watch?v=fkWM7A-MxR0 ...
 1:30 - 5:50 to obtain your credentials.json
-- after you receive your credentials.json, put it to /home/$USER/CatMonitoring folder
+- after you download your credentials json file, rename it to credentials.json and put it to /home/$USER/CatMonitoring folder

 ## Python script install:
 	mkdir /home/$USER/CatMonitoring/CatMonitoringEnv